 Are you looking for alternatives to Facebook and other mainstream social media?
-Let’s take a look at alternative social networks for 2019 and beyond.
+Let’s take a look at some alternative social networks.

 Diaspora is a privacy-oriented social network; you own your data and you control who gets to see it.
 You don’t need to use your real identity.
 Just an email and username is all you need to sign up.